Boring-student/Boring-student/README.md

 ![image](https://raw.githubusercontent.com/Boring-student/Boring-student/main/blink.gif)

-Also not much going on here yet.
+Also not much going on in here yet.